julianalvarezcaro/holbertonschool-web_front_end/0x00-html_advanced/README.md

     Adds some paragraphs to the page

 ### 13. styleguide paragraphs
+    Adds more styleguides

 ### 14. Span
+    Adds a simple span tag

 ### 15. Div
+    Adds div in all the sections for a better organization

 ### 16. Structure your sections
+    Adds headers and more divs to the sections

 ### 17. Comments
+    Adds comments to read the code easier

 ### 18. link your logo